When James Smith says his carpet cleaning business started from humble beginnings, it’s an understatement.

 That “Good Growth” part is also an understatement.

-Smith began Dalworth Clean in October 1976 with a used van he bought for $1,800 with a bank loan and a 1970 Oldsmobile Cutlass inherited from his late father.
+Smith began Dalworth Clean in October 1976 with a used van he bought for $1,800, a bank loan and a 1970 Oldsmobile Cutlass inherited from his late father.
 He was the sole employee.

 The company has evolved into four enterprises, all located in Euless, which together form the Dalworth Group: Dalworth Clean, the largest carpet cleaning company in the Dallas/Fort Worth area; Dalworth Restoration, the largest and fastest-growing segment of the business; Professional Carpet Cleaners Supply; and Central Station Marketing, an internet marketing agency for home improvement contractors.
 Dalworth Group specializes in residential and commercial cleaning and restoration services, and now has eight divisions, including two added just in the last three years.